bfauber71/MyParkingMgr/replit.md

   - Clock displays correct saved timezone from first render
   - No more reverting to default timezone on page reload
 - **Cache-Busting for CSS:**
-  - Added version query string to CSS reference: `assets/style.css?v=237`
+  - Updated version query string to CSS reference: `assets/style.css?v=238`
-  - Forces browsers to fetch updated CSS after deployment
+  - Forces browsers to fetch updated CSS and HTML after deployment
   - Critical for ensuring users see latest styling changes
 - **Production Deployment Instructions:**
   - Upload new deployment package to production (2clv.com)